jeceljr/digitalCPUzoo/drv16/README.md

     0011

 We never want subtractions in *fetch*, so `sub := EXECUTE & !IR[2] & IR[1]` will do the job, which is a three input NAND gate with one inverted input.
+To make it shorter, this could be expressed as `E&!IR2&IR1`.
+The expressions for some more signals can be derived in the same way:

+    signal: wr              rd      sign   logic
+    K-map:  0000            XXXX    XXXX   0000
+            0011            1100    1XXX   0000
+            0000            XXXX    XXXX   X111
+            0000            1XXX    0XXX   0000
+    fetch:  0               1       X      0
+         =  E&!IR3&IR2&IR1  F|!IR1  !IR3   E&IR3&IR2

 ## Software

 It is possible to use the GNU AS assembler, even if it is for a processor like the x86, to generate